cyonii/weather-app/README.md

 ## Description

-Weather app is a web application that shows the current weather information about a given location.
+Weather app - is a web application that shows the current weather information about a given location.

 ## Built

 This application is built with the following tools and libraries:

-- Javascdript
+- Javascript
 - Bootstrap
 - HTML
 - CSS (SASS)